-4-2.3.4 Seismic Response Analysis (SMA-PR-4)
+5-3.3.3 Seismic Response Analysis

-The peer-review team shall evaluate whether the seismic response analysis used in the development of seismic margins meets the relevant requirements of this Standard.
-Specifically, the review SHOULD focus on the input ground motion (i.e., spectrum or time history), structural modeling including soil-structure-interaction effects, parameters of structural response (e.g., structural damping and soil damping), and the reasonableness of the calculated seismic response for the review level earthquake input.
+The peer-review team shall evaluate whether the seismic response analysis used in the development of seismic fragilities meets the relevant requirements of this Standard.
+Specifically, the review should focus on the input ground motion (i.e., spectrum or time history), structural modeling including soil-structure interaction effects, parameters of structural response (e.g., structural damping and soil damping), and the reasonableness of the calculated seismic response.